SilbergLabRice/PlottingTools/README.md

 ```

 After activating environment, follow these steps
-1.Go to RA directory
+1. Go to RA directory
-2.Edit raPrepper.py to transform data of interest into RA format
+2. Edit raPrepper.py to transform data of interest into RA format
    -Needs to be Tecan data
     -Copy and paste the “Table” values into csv (include Time, cycle number, temp, etc.)
    -Edit raPrepper.py variable: wellNamesMod to include list of wells of interest, but keep “Time [s]”.
    -Set desired DataDivisor value and max Data value in the main function at the bottom
-3.Run raPrepper.py
+3. Run raPrepper.py
 ```
 $ python raPrepper.py
 ```
-4.Save output csv as .xlsx file
+4. Save output csv as .xlsx file
-5.Edit gcmRunner.py to “call” file of interest
+5. Edit gcmRunner.py to “call” file of interest
-6.Run gcmPrepper.py
+6. Run gcmPrepper.py
 ```
 $ python gcmPrepper.py
 ```